-EURid is the registry manager of the .eu and .ею (Cyrillic script) country code top-level domains upon appointment of the European Commission in 2003.
+EURid is the registry manager of the .eu, .ею (Cyrillic script as of June 2016) and .ευ (Greek script as of November 2019) country code top-level domains upon appointment of the European Commission in 2003.

-Any company, individual or organisation residing in the European Union or in Iceland, Liechtenstein or Norway can register a .eu or .ею domain name.
+Any company, individual or organisation residing in the European Union or in Iceland, Liechtenstein, Norway or an EU citizen, independently of their place of residence can register a .eu, .ею or .ευ (as of 14 November 2019) domain name.
 Our collection of success stories features some great examples on how people and companies are reaping the benefits of choosing .eu or its variants in other scripts.

 Marc Van Wesemael has worked in the telecom and software industries as a consultant and as a manager in software engineering, general sales and marketing.
 For ten years he was the Managing Director of not-for-profit DNS Belgium, the registry for .be.
 He has an MBA from Lessius Management School (Antwerp) in collaboration with Northwestern University (USA) and a degree in electronic engineering from the University of Ghent.

 Before Peter Janssen joined EURid, he was technical director for the Belgian registry .be.
 He was responsible for that domain’s liberalisation in December 2000.
 He has a masters degree in computer science from the University of Leuven.

 Before joining EURid in April 2015, Juan Carlos Munguia Coca worked as a Finance and Accounting Manager in a number of SMEs and large companies such as Serco Belgium and Carpenter Technology.
 He has a bachelor degree in Accounting.